-The rainforest biome forms a band around the earth at the equator.
+A Resource for Teachers Copyright: Dallas World Aquarium, 2023 The rainforest biome forms a band around the earth at the equator.
 The equator receives more sunlight than any other part of the earth and therefore more energy.
 This is why the rainforest is one of the most productive ecosystems.
-More than half of the world's tropical rainforests are gone.
-The remaining ones cover approximately 7% of the earth.
 Over half of the existing rainforests can be found in South and Central America.
 Another 25% are in Asia and 20% are in Africa.
-The remaining are scattered in some Caribbean and Pacific Islands, India and Australia.
+The remaining are scattered in some Caribbean and Pacific Islands, India, and Australia.
 Most equatorial or true tropical rainforests have heavy rainfall, tropical heat, high humidity and diverse and interdependent species of plants and animals.
 Temperatures in the rainforests average 80° F (27° C) and vary more between day and night than from month to month.
 Even though annual rainfall varies between 150-400 inches (381 - 1016 cm), rainforests do have dry and rainy seasons.
 Rainforests are incredibly diverse habitats and home to half of the world's plant and animal species.
 An acre (0.41 ha) of rainforest may contain over 200 different species of trees, with a single tree being home to more than 1,000 species of insects.
 The Amazon rainforest is the habitat for about one quarter of all bird species.

-In addition to the plants and wild animals, the rainforest is also home to indigenous people.
+In addition to plants and animals, the rainforest is also home to indigenous people.
 These people have survived in the rainforest for many years without causing permanent destruction.
 They have great knowledge of the earth, plants and animals and know how to use their resources responsibly.

-The lush tropical rainforest is an appealing image.
+A lush, tropical rainforest is an appealing image.
 The color and texture of the plants provide a beautiful backdrop for the diverse wildlife.
 The purpose of plants goes far beyond beauty.
-Plants perform a multitude of services which include providing food, shelter, medicine, oxygen and other necessities for the animals around them.
-They are also a major contributor of oxygen and rainfall for more temperate climates and locations.

-The emergent layer or pavilion can reach heights of 250 feet (76 meters) above the forest floor.
-All organisms which live at this level must be able to handle strong sun and heavy wind and rain.
+Plants perform a multitude of services, including providing food, shelter, medicine, oxygen, and other necessities for the organisms around them.
+They are also a major contributor of oxygen and rainfall for more temperate climates.
+The Layers of the Rainforest The emergent layer of the rainforest can reach heights of 250 feet (76 meters) above the forest floor.
+All organisms living at this level must be able to handle strong sun, heavy wind, and rain.
 The emergent layer is not thick like the canopy.
 Trees are tall and straight with few lower branches to intercept light.
-There is only one or two emergent trees per rainforest acre (0.41 ha).
-Tropical rainforest leaves usually have smooth edges.
-At the top of the rainforest, the leaves are smaller to cut down on the sun and wind exposure.
-As you go down through the rainforest layers, the leaves get bigger so they can collect more sun as it is limited the lower you go in the rainforest.
-The leaves of emergent trees are small, leathery and hold water well.
-Lower down, many leaves are equipped with drip tips to move water off the leaves quickly to prevent the growth of fungus and epiphytes.
+There are only one or two emergent trees per rainforest acre (0.41 ha).
+Rainforest leaves usually have smooth edges.
+At the top of the rainforest, leaves are smaller to minimize sun and wind exposure.
+As you descend through the layers of the rainforest, leaves get bigger so they can collect more of the limited sunlight.
+The leaves of emergent trees are small, leathery, and are good at holding water.
+Many leaves are equipped with "drip tips" to allow water to drain off.
 The canopy trees, which form a roof over the rainforest, grow from 70-150 feet (21-46 m) tall.
 The plants at this level are exposed to many of the same elements as the emergent trees, however, there is some variation in temperature and humidity and more air movement.
 Plants are our key to survival on planet Earth.
-Many organisms depend in some way on plants for food.
-Most plants are able to make their own food using a process called photosynthesis.
-Ninety percent of the photosynthesis which occurs in the rainforest, takes place in the canopy.
+Many organisms depend on plants for food.
+Most plants can make their own food using a process called photosynthesis.
+Photosynthesis is the process used by plants to turn carbon dioxide, water, chlorophyll, and sunlight into food.
+Ninety percent of the photosynthesis that occurs in the rainforest takes place in the canopy.